Maring Higa AMFT

 Does any of this sound familiar?

-These are the words I hear most often from neurotypical partners.
-If you're reading this and nodding — you're in exactly the right place.
+These are the things I hear most often from neurotypical partners.
+If you're reading this and nodding, you're in the right place.

 You might be thinking..."I feel like I'm parenting my partner, not partnering with them.
 I carry everything - the planning, the remembering, the emotional labor - and I'm so tired."